pandas-dev/pandas/doc/source/io.rst

    store

-Closing a Store, Context Manager
+Closing a Store and using a context manager:

 .. ipython:: python